Sign In | View Cart | | Help |

 Fee for Unlimited Members: Included

-Join us for a collaborative read of one of Shakespeare's more intriguing (and disturbing) plays.
+Join us for a collaborative read of the last, and perhaps least well-known or understood, of Shakespeare's major tragedies.
 You'll be encouraged, but not required, to join in the discussion.
 This class is for beginners and Shakespeare veterans alike.
 You will want your own copy of the play, but any good standard edition will do.
 Email Jack (jdayer@ucdavis.edu) for guidance.

 This class will be live only and not recorded.